 The test is thus not one of identical treatment.
 It is one of community of interest.
 The court must ask itself whether the rights and entitlements of the different groups, viewed in the totality of the scheme's context, are so dissimilar as to make it impossible for them to consult together with a view to their common interest.
 The focus is not on the fact of differentiation but on its effects.
-The extent and nature of the differentiation must be measured in terms of the effect on the ability to consult together in a common interest or, in other words, the ability to come together in a single meeting and to debate the question of what is good or bad for the constituency as a whole and where the common good lies.
-Only if the differentiation destroys that ability - the word used by Bowen LJ is 'impossible' - does class distinction come to prevail.94
+The extent and nature of the differentiation must be measured in terms of the effect on the ability to come together in a common interest or, in other words, the ability to come together in a single meeting and to debate the question of what is good or bad for the differentiation destroys that ability - the word used by Bowen LJ is 'impossible' - does class distinction come to prevail.94